mihanovak1024/mihanovak1024.github.io/_pages/about.md

 Thanks to my great mentors and managers [Nevena Veljković](https://si.linkedin.com/in/nevena-veljkovic-a00961b8), Marko Pistotnik and <b style="color:#00adb5">Matic Standeker</b>, I've advanced both mentally and professionally!
 Thanks for all the great advices and help, I really do appreciate it!

-# Career Switch
+# Career Enhancement
- Being an Android developer for the past **7 years**, I wanted to see what else is out there.
+Being an Android Engineer for the past **7 years**, I wanted to see what else is out there.
- I decided to pursue the career of a <b style="color:#00adb5">FullStack Engineer</b> as it forces you to know all the specifics of
- - Frontend Engineer
- - Backend Engineer
- - DevOps Engineer

-and later on gives you the possibility for easier transitioning into any of the above specialised fields or just staying as a FullStack Engineer.
+I decided to check out other types of Mobile development (Flutter, iOS, React Native) in my free time, to see the tradeoffs of each and interconnect the concepts.

-This career switch would be the best choice in order to really become a <b style="color:#00adb5">generalist</b> and tackle any problem thrown in my face.
+This career enhancement in Mobile ecosystem would be the best choice in order to really become an <b style="color:#00adb5">expert</b> and tackle any Mobile problem (or phone?) thrown in my face.